• Home

 0845 numbers are more expensive and cannot be used by NHS providers where callers ring using any of the following:

-• Landline services | BT Basic, Primus Saver Phone Max, Sky Talk Unlimited, and Virgin Media Talk Unlimited.
+• Landline services | BT Basic, Primus Saver Phone Max, Sky Talk Anytime, and Virgin Media Talk Unlimited.

 • Public payphones | BT Payphones.